 - Urinating promptly after experiencing an “urge to go”

-- Keeping the genital area clean by wiping from front to back (this is especially important for bedridden and immobile individuals who rely on others to manage their personal hygiene and keep them clean and dry)
+- Keeping the genital area clean by wiping from front to back (this is especially important for bedridden and immobile individuals who rely on others to manage their personal hygiene)

 - Changing incontinence briefs frequently, if applicable